lidimayra/from-rails-to-spring-boot/README.md

 ```

 Spring Data JPA provides some built-in methods to manipulate common data
-persistence operations through the usage of repositories.
-So, to work with Post
+persistence operations through the usage of repositories in a way that's very
-data, a PostRepository must be implemented as well:
+similar to Rails' ActiveRecord.
+So, to work with Post data, a PostRepository must
+be implemented as well:

 ```java
 public interface PostRepository extends JpaRepository<Post, Long> {